icerpc/icerpc-docs/pages/icerpc-core/invocation/interceptor.md

 cache, but it can also be another pipeline since `Pipeline` is itself an invoker.

 When you make an invocation on a pipeline, the request goes through this chain of invokers.
-On the way back, the incoming response goes through the same chain in reverse order.
+On the way back, the incoming response goes through the same chain of invokers in reverse order.

 ```mermaid
 ---